efarish/portfolio/mobile/kivy_gps_tracker/README.md

 This project demonstrates using Python, AWS, and Kivy (a cross-platform GUI framework for Python) to implement a mobile device tracker.
 Highlights include:

-* A RESTFul API web service implemented using FastAPI running on ECS
+* A RESTFul API web service implemented using FastAPI running on ECS.
-* IaC using CloudFormation
+* IaC using CloudFormation.
-* CI/CD using CodePipeline
+* CI/CD using CodePipeline.
-* HTTP and WebSocket API Gateways
+* HTTP and WebSocket API Gateways.
-* AWS Lambda functions including an API Gateway Authorizer
+* AWS Lambda functions including an API Gateway Authorizer.
-* Using Docker images for Lambda and ECS code
+* Docker images for Lambda and ECS code.
-* ECS integration with API Gateway
+* AWS Cloud Map for ECS integration with API Gateway.
-* Using SQLAlchemy for SQLite persistence
+* SQLAlchemy for SQLite persistence.
-* A Kivy mobile app that sends GPS location info to the web service API
+* Kivy mobile app that sends and receive GPS location data.
-* PyTest for unit testing
+* PyTest for unit testing.

 The Kivy mobile app reports its GSP location to an application stack deployed to AWS.
 The mobile app uses Kivy Garden MapView to visualize the device location and any other device logged into the service.